Ommegang/Alemsith Philosophy and Velocity

 YEAST Ommegang House Yeast

 Ommegang/Alesmith Philosophy and Velocity pours to a jet-black color with a thick fluffy tan head and a nose of cherry, funk, and coffee.
 Taking a sip, the beer is smooth and full in body, chocolatey with notes of cherry, brown sugar and funk, black coffee, and a creamy finish that does not seem its 10.8%.
-Three Philosophers is already a blend of Ommegang Quad with Lindeman’s Kriek, what’s on more blend amongst friends?
+Three Philosophers is already a blend of Ommegang Quad with Lindeman's Kriek, what's one more blend amongst friends?